Have your say

 An HMO with 5 or more unrelated persons, from more than one household, sharing facilities will require a Mandatory HMO licence.
 This applies to all HMO properties in England, although there is an exception to the rule (stated below).

 - For an individual flat of 5 or more tenants, located inside a purpose built block of three or more self-contained flats, Mandatory HMO licensing does not apply.

 - If your flat is in a purpose built block that contains 2 self-contained flats and is an HMO of 5 or more tenants it will require Mandatory HMO licensing.

 The flats may still need a licence as the council operates an Additional and Selective licensing scheme currently running until 2023.
 Some buildings with flats may require more than one type of licence.

-The licence fee policy document linked below contains information about the licence fees, refunds, accreditation and a number of other useful areas.
-If you have a question about HMOs that is not covered in the document, you can email your question to email@example.com and we will be happy to assist you.
+The licence fee policy document linked below has information about the licence fees, refunds, accreditation and a number of other useful areas.
+If you have a question about HMOs that is not covered in the document, you can email your question to firstname.lastname@example.org and we will be happy to assist you.